valgayres/sidepunch/README.md

 In order to simulate how sidekiq work, you will have to handle several things:

 Mandatory
-: In the main process, how to save the job to be performed in redis : In the background process, how to find the job to be performed
+1. In the main process, how to save the jobs to be performed
+2. Create a background process, which is capable to find the jobs to be performed

 Optional
-: Handle retries in the background process
+1. Handle retries in the background process
-: Create a queue logic
+2. Create a queue logic
-: Multithreading of the background process
+3. Multithreading of the background process

+# How to save the jobs to be performed

+## Description of one job

+We will only consider the functionnality of Sidekiq to use the `perform_async` method on worker (in opposition to the delay method that can be called on any object).

+In that case, a job can be described as the class for which you want to call the method `perform`, and an array of arguments.

+## Using redis to store jobs